jbuck94/primenow/README.md

 ## Run The Job

-The final step is to start the chron job, which will continually run in the background, every 5 minutes.
+The final step is to start the chron job, which will continually run in the background, every 5 minutes

 ```bash
 pm2 run app.js
 ```

-To check that the project is running
+To check that the project is running, run

 ```bash
 pm2 list
 ```

-To see full metrics and logs
+To see full metrics and logs, run

 ```
 pm2 monit